askeladdenco/eslint-config-askeladden/README.md

 _We recommend `lint:ignore-warnings` and `lint:prettier-check` to be run on CI test tasks, to prevent PRs with errors to be merged to master._

-### On commit hooks
+### Commit hooks

-We can use husky and lint-staged to identify and fix errors when we commit:
+We can use husky and lint-staged to identify errors when we commit, stopping us from commiting invalid code.
+This will also run prettier and fix some of the errors automatically.

 ```
 # Install dependencies